Produktart

 Erstausgabe

 Hardcover.
 Zustand: Collectable - Fair.
 First Edition.
 Fair 1st printing 1920 Methuen English language edition, no jacket as issued.
-Some staining to upper corner of first half of pages as well as staining to boards, fraying to top of spine, darkening to end-papers with name to top corner of fly-leaf, corners bumped and worn, pages tanned, tidy and otherwise unmarked with secure binding.
-Very hard to find 1920 1st printing.
+Some staining to upper corner of first half of pages as well as staining to boards in places and lower corner of end-papers, fraying to top of spine with crease to upper front of board, darkening to end-papers with name to top corner of fly-leaf, corners bumped and worn, pages tanned with uneven discoloration, tidy and otherwise unmarked with secure binding.
+Very hard to find, the more desirable 1920 Methuen 1st printing.
 Quantity Available: 1.
-Shipped Weight: Under 1 kilogram.
-Category: Science & Technology; ISBN/EAN: B000X7OZ7O.
-The photos provided are of our own book, further photos may be arranged upon request.
-Inventory No: 089963.
+Shipped Weight: 1-2 kilos.
+Category: Science & Technology; ISBN: B000ITSAFK.
+ISBN/EAN: B000ITSAF2.
+The book is available to view in-person at our Cambridge hub.
+The photos provided are of the actual book for sale, further condition-specific photos may be arranged upon request.
+Inventory No: 090937.

 Erstausgabe